On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: The and for : same answer as for

 and since $\fsl(2n+1)$ has no center, we have $A = A^2$, i.e., $A$ is a projection.
-Since its trace is equal to the dimension of the subspace onto which the projection projects (just look at the normal form of the matrix of the projection), it follows that
+Since $\tr A$ is equal to the dimension of the subspace onto which~$A$ projects (just look at the normal form of the matrix of the projection), it follows that

-If $A\in\fsl(2n+1)$ is a projection, then the Lie superalgebra obtained from it by ``method 2" of \cite{BLLS1} is isomorphic to
+If $A\in\fsl(2n+1)$ is a projection, then the Lie superalgebra obtained from it by ``method 2'' of~\cite{BLLS1} is isomorphic to

 So we see there are $n+1$ equivalence classes of $\Zee/2$-gradings of $\fsl(2n+1)$ and $n+1$ of its nonisomorphic superizations (including the trivial purely even one).
 We can enumerate them either as